Meet the Staff

 Education: B.A. in Sociology and Criminology from Dominican University

 Ana is a first-generation college student and currently holds a Bachelor of Arts in Sociology and Criminology from Dominican University.
 She joined the Illinois Student Assistance Commission as an ISACorps member for the Triton Community College District, where she found her passion for working with first-generation college students and Spanish-speaking parents.
-Before joining the Professional Development staff at ISAC, Ana served as an ISACorps Regional Coordinator for the South and West suburbs.
-Ana currently resides in Elmwood Park, IL and enjoys the short commute to Chicago for the local coffee shops.
+Before joining the Training and Development staff at ISAC, Ana served as an ISACorps Regional Coordinator for the South and West suburbs.

 Olivia Sánchez